yellowbean/AbsBox/docs/source/howto.rst

 Balancesheet Report
 ^^^^^^^^^^^^^^^^^^^^

-Balancesheet Report will take a `snapshot` of the deal on the dates describled in `DatePattern`.
+Balancesheet Report will take a `snapshot` of the deal on the dates described in `DatePattern`.
 It will also include the bond interest accured or fee accured as both of them are `Payable` in the balance sheet .

 .. code-block:: python